 When a child support order is established, it is determined if one, both or neither party is responsible for providing medical coverage.
-Any time the system is updated with a new employer or a change has been made that would warrant it, the system will generate a NMSN to the medical insurance (MI) obligor’s employer.
-The employer in turn must respond in an acceptable time frame advising the CSEA whether or not the MI obligor is able or unable to carry medical coverage as ordered.
+Any time the system is updated with a new employer, or a change has been made that would warrant it, the system will generate a National Medical Support Notice (NMSN) to the party who is ordered to provide medical coverage (MI obligor) employer.
+The employer in turn must respond in an acceptable time frame advising the CSEA whether the MI obligor is able or unable to carry medical coverage as ordered.

 I don’t agree with what’s in my Divorce/Dissolution Order